MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 There are a few pieces of information to have ready before you create the connection:

 * The URL for the [!INCLUDE[d365fin](includes/cds_long_md.md)] environment that you want to connect to.
 If you use the **CDS Connection Setup** assisted setup guide to create the connection we will discover your environments, but you can also enter the URL of another environment in your tenant.
-* A user name and password of a user account that is used only for the integration.
-This account is referred to as the "integration user" account.
 * The user name and password of an account that has administrator permissions in [!INCLUDE[d365fin](includes/d365fin_md.md)] and [!INCLUDE[d365fin](includes/cds_long_md.md)].

 > [!Note]
 > These steps describe the procedure for the online version of [!INCLUDE[d365fin](includes/d365fin_md.md)].
+> If you are using Business Central on-premesis and are not using Azure Active Directory account to connect to Common Data Service, you must also specify a user name and password of a user account for the integration.
+This account is referred to as the "integration user" account.
+If you are using an Azure Active Directory account the integration user account is not required or displayed.
+The integration user will be set up automatically and does not require a license.

 ## Set Up a Connection to [!INCLUDE[d365fin](includes/cds_long_md.md)]
 For all authentication types other than Office 365 authentication, you set up your connection to [!INCLUDE[d365fin](includes/cds_long_md.md)] on the **CDS Connection Setup** page.
 For Office 365 authentication, we recommend that you use the **CDS Connection Setup** assisted setup guide.
 The guide makes it easier to set up the connection and specify advanced features, such as coupling between records.